 body is a unit, structure and function are reciprocally interrelated and that the body has a natural ability to regulate and heal itself.
 The role of the osteopathic practitioner is to help facilitate changes in the body by removing any restrictions present within the tissues of the body.
 An osteopathic practitioner may also provide healthy lifestyle recommendations such as exercises or education on sleep hygiene and stress management.

-Ashley is a member in good standing with the Ontario Osteopathic Association and Canadian Society for Exercise Physiology.
+Ashley proudly holds memberships with the Ontario Osteopathic Association, Association for the Treatment of Neuroplastic Symptoms, and the Canadian Society for Exercise Physiology.

 Select a treatment from the list on the left